If a Lease Contained Terms of "Utilities Included" Can the Landlord Later Limit or Restrict the Use of Utilities?

 Understanding When Restricting or Limiting Utility or Amenity Usage Constitutes As Unreasonable Interference

 Principles within contract law as well as prescribed statutory law conditions within the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17 and various case law decisions of the Landlord Tenant Board forbid a landlord from interfering in the use of utilities, such as heat, hydro, and water, as well as interfering in the use of amenities, such as parking, laundry, air-conditioning, among other things, after the lease terms are set.
-Specifically, the Residential Tenancies Act, 2006, states:
+2006, Chapter 17 and various case law decisions of the Landlord Tenant Board forbid a landlord from interfering with the usage of utilities such as heat, hydro, and water, as well as interfering with the access to amenities such as parking, laundry, air-conditioning, among other things, once lease terms are agreed to or the tenancy arrangement is otherwise made.
+Per the Residential Tenancies Act, 2006, where unreasonable interference is addressed, it is said:

 Landlord’s responsibility re services